 How The Apostles Died

-The Disciples and Apostles of our Savior were scattered throughout the whole world and preached the Gospel everywhere during the first century.
+The disciples and apostles of our Savior were scattered throughout the whole world and preached the Gospel everywhere during the first century.

-The Church historian Schumacher researched the lives of the Apostles and recounted the history of their martyrdoms as follows:
+The Church historian Schumacher researched the lives of the apostles and recounted the history of their martyrdoms as follows:

 — Matthew suffered martyrdom in Ethiopia, killed by a sword wound.